Virtual Payments: A Practical Guide for People Who Actually Use Them

 Europe

-Europe has seen significant growth in digital payments.
-The European Payment Services Directive (PSD2) has facilitated easier and more secure transactions across the region.
+Strong growth in digital payments.
+The European Payment Services Directive (PSD2) has made transactions easier and more secure across the region.
+Regulation actually helping for once.

 Asia

-Asia is leading in mobile wallet usage, particularly in China and India.
-QR code payments and super-apps like WeChat and Alipay are dominant.
+Asia is ahead of everyone on mobile wallets.
+In China and India especially, QR code payments and super-apps like WeChat and Alipay are the norm, not the exception.

 Africa